-As part of our strategy to limit operating losses and enable Clarus to redeploy its assets and use its cash, cash equivalents and marketable securities to enhance stockholder value, we sold our electronic commerce business, which represented substantially all of our revenue generating operations and related assets.
+As part of our strategy to limit operating losses and enable the Company to redeploy its assets and use its cash, cash equivalents and marketable securities to enhance stockholder value, we sold our electronic commerce business, which represented substantially all of our revenue generating operations and related assets.
 We are pursuing a strategy of identifying suitable merger partners and acquisition candidates that will serve as a platform company.
 Although we are not targeting specific business industries for potential acquisitions, we plan to seek businesses with operations and free cash flow, experienced management teams, and operations in markets offering significant growth opportunities.
-In identifying, evaluating and selecting a target business for a potential acquisition, we expect to encounter intense competition from other entities having a business objective similar to ours including other blank check companies, private equity groups, venture capital funds, leveraged buyout funds, and operating businesses seeking strategic acquisitions.
+In identifying, evaluating and selecting a target business for a potential acquisition, we expect to encounter intense competition from other entities having a business objective similar to ours including blank check companies, private equity groups, venture capital funds, leveraged buyout funds, and operating businesse seeking strategic acquisitions.
 Many of these entities are well-established and have extensive experience identifying and effecting business combinations directly or through affiliates.
-Moreover, many of these competitors possess greater financial, technical, human and other resources than us which will give them a competitive advantage in pursuing the acquisition of certain target businesses.
+Moreover, many of these competitors possess greater financial, technical, human and other resources than us which give them a competitive advantage in pursuing the acquisition of certain target businesses.
 We may not be able to successfully identify such a business, obtain financing for such acquisition, or successfully operate any business that we identify.
+Moreover, consummation of a redeployment transaction may result in loss or limitation of our net operating loss ("NOL") carryforwards and any newly acquired business may not generate sufficient income to fully utilize the NOL.
 We have been working without success since December 2002 to identify a suitable merger partner and consummate an acquisition.
-Failure to redeploy successfully will result in our inability to become profitable.
+Failure to redeploy our assets successfully will result in our inability to become profitable.

-Even if we identify an appropriate acquisition opportunity, we may be unable to negotiate favorable terms for that acquisition.
-We may be unable to select, manage or absorb or integrate any future acquisitions successfully.
+Even if we identify an appropriate acquisition opportunity, we may be unable to negotiate favorable terms for that acquisition or obtain financing on favorable terms to us for that acquisition.
+The anticipated results or operational benefits of any businesses we acquire may not be realized, and we may be unable to select, manage or absorb or integrate any future acquisitions successfully.
 Any acquisition, even if effectively integrated, may not benefit our stockholders.
 Any acquisitions that we attempt or complete may involve a number of unique risks including: (i) executing successful due diligence; (ii) our exposure to unforeseen liabilities of acquired companies; and (iii) our ability to integrate and absorb the acquired company successfully.
 We may be unable to address these problems successfully.
+If we do effect an acquisition, it is possible that the financial markets or investors will view the acquisition negatively.
 Our failure to redeploy our assets could have a material adverse effect on the market price of our common stock and our business, financial condition and results of operations.